Degree programmes

 Business Administration and Economics

 The Joint Bachelor of Arts is a first academic degree with professional qualification.
-The combination of two subjects ensures on the one hand a unique broadness and variety within the basic education, which leads into a disciplinary specialization in a following master-program.
-On the other hand, it provides a greater flexibility as an one-subject-program by giving graduates the opportunity, to make their subject choice for the master-program after gaining scientific knowledge in two disciplines.
+On the one hand, the combination of two subjects ensures a unique breadth and diversity within the undergraduate education, which leads to disciplinary specialisation in a subsequent Master's programme.
+On the other hand, as a single-subject programme, it offers greater flexibility by giving graduates the opportunity to choose their subject for the Master's programme after having acquired scientific knowledge in two disciplines.

-In addition, the program allows students an early introduction into interdisciplinary questions.
-The educational objectives in this field of study are a basic introduction to rational and scientific thinking, argumentation and working on the basis of a solid scientific training in two disciplines.
-An optional area provides also profession-relevant key competencies and interdisciplinary insights.
+In addition, the programme provides students with an early introduction to interdisciplinary issues.
+The educational objectives of this programme are a basic introduction to rational and scientific thinking, reasoning and working on the basis of a solid scientific training in two disciplines.
+An optional area also provides key professional skills and interdisciplinary insights.

 Course program documents Joint Bachelor of Arts (regulations, study and examination plans, module handbook)